YirenWA/Physical-Computing---Yiren-Wang/README.md

 This week I will be thinking about the structures that enable interactive Input and Output and the work of the installation.

 Possible Inputs and Outputs to explore:
-Input1:  Person " inputs" the words onto the sensing area - Touch sensor
+Input 1:  Person " inputs" the words onto the sensing area - Touch sensor
-Output1:  The sewing machine moves to the specified position - Stepper motor/ Servo motor
+Output 1:  The sewing machine moves to the specified position - Stepper motor/ Servo motor
-Input2:  Person triggers the switch to start the machine - ? sensor
+Input 2:  Person triggers the switch to start the machine - ? sensor
-Output2:  Sewing machine starts mending - DC motor / Stepper motor / Servo motor
+Output 2:  Sewing machine starts mending - DC motor / Stepper motor / Servo motor

-Input1:  Hand moves in front of the installation - Ultrasonic sensor
+Input 1:  Hand moves in front of the installation - Ultrasonic sensor
-Output1:  Machine follows hand movement position - Servo motor
+Output 1:  Machine follows hand movement position - Servo motor
-Input2:  Person "inputs" words onto the installation- Pressure sensor (sensing area should be large)
+Input 2:  Person "inputs" words onto the installation- Pressure sensor (sensing area should be large)
-Output2:  Sewing machine starts mending - DC motor / Stepper motor / Servo motor
+Output 2:  Sewing machine starts mending - DC motor / Stepper motor / Servo motor

 Conception of the installation structure:
+1. Using the track, create X,Y,Z axes.
+Lifting and moving left and right.
+2. Flexible gear structure for transfer to the specified position.
+Is it possible to plan the area to be mended, to set the conversion of the tracks, to recognise different areas to give different movement results and to position them precisely.
+3. Placement of two sewing machines to differentiate between left and right sensing.
+4. ...

+Inputs and outputs initially decided after the first week of experiments in combination with the installation structure:

+Input1: People approaching the installation and " input " words - IR / PIR sensor
+Output1: Sewing machine starts mending - DC motor / Stepper motor / Servo motor
+Input2: Person approaching the installation - Ultrasonic sensor
+Output2: Light under the repaired surface lights up to show the damage and repair on the mended surface - LED